 Look at your life (or loved ones) and think about the signs of gambling addiction.
 What symptoms do you see?
 Do you have money trouble?
 Are you constantly thinking about gambling?
 Recognizing the signs can help to have a better understanding of the behavior and how to fix it.

 To start working on the problem, join a support group.
-People who organize these groups have experience with addiction, and you have a place where you can feel safe talking about your addiction.
+People who organize these groups have experience with addiction, and you have a place where you can feel safe talking about your gambling problem.

 For example, Gamblers Anonymous is a well-known support group that offers a 12-step approach to moving past the addiction, like Alcoholics Anonymous.